naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 Papers highlighting interesting negative results related to real-world applications are welcome.

 ## Submission
-Papers submitted to NAACL-HLT 2019 industry track should follow NAACL-HLT 2019 author guidelines [TODO: LINK].
+Papers submitted to NAACL-HLT 2019 industry track should follow NAACL-HLT 2019 author guidelines **[TODO: LINK]**.

 - Similar to the research track, authors are required to register the title, author list, abstract and keywords by December 3, 2018.
 - Industry track papers should not exceed six pages in length (excluding references).
 Accepted papers will be given one additional page of content (up to 7 pages) so that reviewers’ comments can be taken into account.
-- Papers should be submitted electronically in PDF format via the NAACL-HLT 2019 industry track online submission system [TODO: LINK].
+- Papers should be submitted electronically in PDF format via the NAACL-HLT 2019 industry track online submission system **[TODO: LINK]**.

 Note that all NAACL-HLT 2019 tracks will have the same submission deadline.
 Submissions of identical or closely related work to multiple tracks will be treated as duplicate submissions.

 ### Review Process
-Submissions in the industry track should emphasize real-world implementations of natural language processing systems or provide insights based on real-world datasets with obvious impact to the NLP community.
+TODOTODO TODOTODO

 ## Important Dates
 Industry track will have the same deadlines as the research track.
 <table>